 In southern Thailand, most people aim to spend as little time as possible on the mainland and prefer to go off the coast.
 However, where you base yourself for island hopping in Thailand depends largely on which islands you want to visit.

-The main cities tourists head towards to begin their island-hopping adventure on the west coast are: Krabi, Trang and Phuket (an island itself).
+The main cities that tourists head towards to begin their island-hopping adventure on the west coast are: Krabi, Trang and Phuket (an island itself).

 Krabi is the capital of Krabi province, which covers most of the Andaman coastline.
 Further south is Trang province which is in close proximity to some incredible islands and is much less crowded than Krabi.

 Phuket is Thailand’s largest island and is certainly more of an extension of the mainland and does not give the impression that you’re on any sort of tropical island.
 Still, it’s one of southern Thailand’s biggest tourist drawcards.
-I have more on Phuket below.

 For the east coast, Surat Thani (for Ko Samui) and Hat Yai (further south, towards Malaysia) are popular cities for exploring the Gulf Of Thailand.